 Key Takeaways

-ATL is already in your teaching: When learners explain their reasoning, work in pairs, or evaluate sources, they are already using ATL skills.
+1. ATL is already in your teaching: When learners explain their reasoning, work in pairs, or evaluate sources, they are already using ATL skills.
 The gap is labelling, not doing.

-The Thinking Framework maps directly onto ATL Thinking Skills: Choosing a cognitive operation (Compare, Cause and Effect, Systems Thinking) automatically satisfies ATL Thinking documentation with no extra planning step.
+2. The Thinking Framework maps directly onto ATL Thinking Skills: Choosing a cognitive operation (Compare, Cause and Effect, Systems Thinking) automatically satisfies ATL Thinking documentation with no extra planning step.

-One well-designed task can evidence all five ATL categories: Research, Social, Communication, Self-Management, and Thinking skills can all emerge from a single Thinking Framework activity.
+3. One well-designed task can evidence all five ATL categories: Research, Social, Communication, Self-Management, and Thinking skills can all emerge from a single Thinking Framework activity.

-Coordinators need evidence of embedding, not separate tracking spreadsheets: The IB requires ATL to be visible in teaching and learning, not recorded in a separate document from lessons.
+4. Coordinators need evidence of embedding, not separate tracking spreadsheets: The IB requires ATL to be visible in teaching and learning, not recorded in a separate document from lessons.

-The five-question audit turns compliance into recognition: Asking "did learners explain something to a partner?" is faster than completing a tracking grid and gives more honest evidence of ATL in practice.
+5. The five-question audit turns compliance into recognition: Asking "did learners explain something to a partner?" is faster than completing a tracking grid and gives more honest evidence of ATL in practice.

 The ATL Admin Problem

-The planning conversation usually goes like this.
-A teacher has a well-structured lesson on environment interdependence, a paired discussion activity, a source evaluation task, and a reflection question.
-Then someone says: "Have you mapped the ATL skills?"
-And the teacher adds a column to the planner, writes "Thinking Skills: Critical Thinking" in it, and moves on.
+The teacher then adds a column to the planner, writes "Thinking Skills: Critical Thinking" in it, and moves on.
 Nothing about the lesson changed.
 Only the documentation did.

 ATL Is Already in Your Teaching

-That is five ATL categories in one lesson, none of which were planned as ATL activities.
+That is five ATL categories in one lesson, and none were planned as separate ATL activities.
 They were planned as good pedagogy.
-This is what Erickson and Lanning (2014) mean when they argue that concept-based learning requires students to transfer thinking across contexts: the vehicle is always a content task, but the thinking operation is always transferable.
-ATL lives inside the task, not alongside it.
+Erickson and Lanning (2014) argue that concept-based learning asks learners to transfer thinking across contexts.

-The documentation problem arises because teachers look at their planning and see subject content.
-They have been trained to plan in terms of topics, learning objectives, and activities.
-ATL skills are invisible in that lens because they are embedded in the how, not the what.
-The solution is a lens shift, not more planning time.
-Teachers who use a Thinking Framework to design their activities already have that lens built in.
+The documentation problem starts because teachers look at their planning and mainly see subject content, not the learning behaviours within activities.
+They have been trained to plan through topics, learning objectives and classroom activities, so ATL skills are hard to see in that lens.
+These skills are embedded in the how, not the what.

 The Thinking Framework Shortcut